About the New Testament Greek courses

-This course is suitable for both existing St Augustine’s students and learners who wish to engage in this field of study for their own enrichment.
-You’ll be learning alongside a diverse group of students and attending classes at either our West Malling campus or Southwark campus.
+These courses are suitable for both existing St Augustine’s students and new learners who wish to engage in this field of study for their own enrichment.
+You’ll learn alongside a diverse group of students and attend classes at either our central London campus in Southwark or our West Malling campus in Kent.
+You also have the option to study hybrid or online in London.

 “During your studies, you will engage with up-to-date scholarship on the relevant texts.
 You’ll explore a range of subjects, including matters of history and literary analysis, background and theology.”